FinOps: a new profession

 FinOps, or Finance Operations, is our name for a massive hole in the accounting sector.

 It’s a skill set, perhaps even an entire industry, that is desperately needed, but doesn’t yet exist.
 It’s a hole that’s causing a lot of frustration; both for accountants in their careers, and for businesses that desperately need help.
-In this post I’m going to explain why that hole exists, and how we stumbled into it.
+In this blog, we'll explain why that hole exists and how we stumbled into it.
 We’ll then look together at the change that’s coming, and how you can be a part of it.

 To understand the accounting career path, it’s helpful to start at the beginning.
 In accounting, there are two main entry points.
 You can train in an accounting firm or you can directly join a business.
 As you can imagine the experience that you gain in each of these two options can be very different.